 The mission of the Lauderdale County Child Nutrition Program, an integral component of your child's education, is to provide a variety of healthy food items and nutrition education to empower your students to make wise choices.

-The Trump Administration announced in October that all breakfasts and lunches will be free to all students for the 2020-2021 school year.
+In October, the USDA announced that all breakfasts and lunches will be free to all students for the 2020-2021 school year.
 Click here to read more from the USDA.

 Free and Reduced School Meal Application:

 Applications for Free or Reduced School Meals are included with student handouts to be distributed at the beginning of the school year.
 Additionally, applications may be accessed online at the MySchoolApps site.
 These may be filled out and turned in to your child's school or at the County Office.
 You may also access the Application for Free or Reduced School Meals under "Forms."

 The costs of meals in schools are as follows:

 - Offered and available at no cost for all students

 USDA Lunch Meal Pattern

 Lauderdale County CNP follows a lunch meal pattern as regulated by the USDA.
 The following lists a breakdown of the lunch meal pattern: